poskreepta/newsAppTinkoffTest/README.md

 In this test assignment, I've created an News application 🗞 that, using an API, downloads news headlines, images, caches them and displays them in a list.
 By tapping on a news from the list, go to viewing the full information on the selected news with WebKit Apple's framework.

-Features 🔥
+# Features 🔥
-#
 MVC Design Pattern\
 UITableView\
 Custom TableView Cell\
 URLSession\
-Image caching with a CocaoPods framework SDWebImage
+Image caching with a CocoaPods framework SDWebImage